egiftcard/create-egiftcard-app/README.md

-# create-thirdweb-app
+# create-egiftcard-app

-Quickest way to spin up a new a thirdweb app in your favorite language.
+Quickest way to spin up a new a egiftcard app in your favorite language.

 Try it out now by running this command in any directory:
 ```
-npx create-thirdweb-app
+npx create-egiftcard-app
 ```

 ## Installation